Dining out + healthy choices.

 Is it possible to have both?

 Fortunately, the Baltimore area has lots of great, convenient, delicious AND healthy dining options.
+When traveling to and around the city with Atlantic Coast Charters, be sure to make a stop at any of them that take your fancy.
 Many of them source high quality, often organic, fresh, and nourishing ingredients from local farms.
 At the very least, these restaurants offer much healthier, fresher options than what you’d find at a typical fast food joint or deli.
 This city has so much to offer, from fine dining to wonderful Baltimore gifts ideas and places.

 Whether I’m cooking for myself or dining out, a simple food rule I use to guide what I eat is:

 “Eat (real) food, not too much, mostly plants.”